Understanding the three Ayurvedic doshas: Are you Vata, Pitta, or Kapha?

 - Kapha—Water and earth

-Pitta governs digestion, absorption, assimilation, nutrition, metabolism, body temperature, skin coloration, the luster of the eyes, intelligence, and understanding.
+This Ayurvedic dosha governs digestion, absorption, assimilation, nutrition, metabolism, body temperature, skin coloration, the luster of the eyes, intelligence, and understanding.
 (Digestion is the fire-like transformation of complex substances into simpler ones easily utilizable by the body for energy, on both the gross (gastrointestinal system) and cellular (molecular) levels.
 It promotes appetite, vitality, and the efficiency of mental processes and discrimination, metabolism, body temperature, skin coloration, and the luster of the eyes.
 Pitta also governs the “digestion” of sensory stimuli by the body into simple signals cognizable by the brain.